2i2c-org/infrastructure/docs/howto/operate/new-hub/index.md

 Many of our hubs are automatically deployed and updated using GitHub Action workflows and configuration that is defined in [`infrastructure/config/clusters`](https://github.com/2i2c-org/infrastructure/tree/HEAD/config/clusters).

 These are a collection of folders (one per cluster) that contain a collection of YAML files (one per hub deployed to that cluster, plus a cluster-wide file) that define the configuration for all of our hubs.
-To learn which subset of clusters are *automatically* deployed via GitHub Actions, inspect the `matrix:cluster_name:` list in [the `deploy-hubs.yaml` workflow file](https://github.com/2i2c-org/infrastructure/blob/f2ffc8ef51427d5f824747917bfd51533daf3045/.github/workflows/deploy-hubs.yaml#L17-L31).
+To learn which subset of clusters are *automatically* deployed via GitHub Actions, inspect the `matrix.cluster_name` list in [the `deploy-hubs.yaml` workflow file](https://github.com/2i2c-org/infrastructure/blob/f2ffc8ef51427d5f824747917bfd51533daf3045/.github/workflows/deploy-hubs.yaml#L17-L31).

 The process of automatically updating and adding hubs is almost the same for all of the hubs deployed on these clusters.